 depend highly on how your

-- As soon as she is 3-5 years old, you will measure under arm
+As soon as she's 3-5 years old, you will measure

 (oral measurement) more easily - and more reliably than when younger.